planting answers.

 how do I know if therapy is a good fit?

-Therapy can help if your teen or young adult is navigating anxiety, mood changes, stress, overthinking, identity questions, school pressure, or emotional overwhelm.
-I also support high achievers, first-generation students, and young adults navigating life transitions.
+Therapy can help young adults navigating anxiety, mood changes, stress, overthinking, identity questions, school pressure, or emotional overwhelm.
+I also support high achievers, first-generation students, and those navigating life transitions.

 what happens in the first session?